-a. provide a clear rationale/justification why there exist no security measures b. create an inventory of the existing security measures c. provide a preliminary evaluation concerning the appropriateness/sufficiency of the existing security measures d. create a list of potentially desirable additional security measures e. examine the effectiveness of the implementation of the existing security provisions f. explore the cost effectiveness of the existing and/or future security provisions
+b. provide a clear rationale/justification why there exist no security measures, if appropriate c. provide a preliminary evaluation concerning the appropriateness/sufficiency of the existing security measures d. examine the effectiveness of the implementation of the existing security provisions e. create a list of potentially desirable additional security measures f. explore the cost effectiveness of future security provisions

-3. The Expert Group recommends that all UNECE subsidiary bodies provide written reports on their findings by 1 XXXX 2008.
+4. The Expert Group recommends that Chairmen of all UNECE subsidiary bodies provide preliminary, written reports on their findings not later than two months prior to the 2009 ITC meeting.
 The reports are to be sent to Director, Transport Division, UNECE.

-4. In addition to work on recommendation 2, as appropriate, UNECE ITC subsidiary bodies should begin and/or continue work towards incorporating security provisions in the relevant international legal instruments under their responsibility.
+5. In addition to work on recommendations 2, 3 and 4, as appropriate, UNECE ITC subsidiary bodies should begin and/or continue work towards incorporating security provisions in the relevant international legal instruments under their responsibility.

-5. All subsidiary bodies should explore the relevance/applicability of the draft annex IV to the AGN agreement to be used as a model to be replicated.
+6. All subsidiary bodies should explore the relevance/applicability of the draft annex IV to the AGN agreement to be used as a possible approach.

-6. In the area of transport of dangerous goods, WP.15 with assistance of other relevant international organizations should evaluate the effectiveness of the implementation of Chapter 1.10.
+7. In the area of transport of dangerous goods, WP.15 with assistance of other relevant international organizations should assess the implementation of Chapter 1.10 of ADR, ADN and RID.